Advocacy

 Canadian Artisan Dairy Alliance was formed to give Canadian consumer who want legal access to raw milk and milk products, a collective voice.
 Through educating law makers and other stakeholders we are working to have our laws updated so safe, legal raw milk is available in Canada.
 The laws are complicated, inconsistent and designed to not only prevent food borne illness, but also to prevent raw milk farmers from competing with supply managed quota holding dairy farmers and milk processors (i.e. the commercial dairy industry).

-Our best chance of getting our laws changed is through the support of elected officials.
+Because institutional bias is hard to change, our best chance of getting our laws changed is through the support of elected politicians.
 We know of several provincial and federal elected officials who themselves consume raw milk.
 Others will agree that the people they represent should be free to decide for themselves whether the risk is worth the benefits, to them.
-We are, after all, free to consumer nicotine, alcohol, cannabis and ultra processed foods which we know cause significant harms to our health, and society as a whole, but have no or negligible offsetting benefits.
+We are, after all, free to consume nicotine, alcohol, and ultra processed foods which we know cause significant harms to our health, and society as a whole, but have no or negligible offsetting benefits.
 If public health is so concerned about consumers making poor health choices, why are these products not banned?

 Advocacy must take place at the Federal level and in each province.
 Our organization is working towards connecting with federal MPs, provincial MLAs/MPPs and Ministers in both levels of government, to make our case for legalization with appropriate safety regulation.
 You can help, by sending an email to your provincial and federal member of parliament or legislature as well as the Ministers responsible for raw milk laws that apply to you.
 You can use this model email wording as a starting point but if you are hoping for a response, make it personal.
 Tell the elected official why raw milk is important to you, and why you want it legalized.